01000001BDO/regex-lab/README.md

 # 🚀 RegexLab
+> ⚠️ Note: Backend requires self-hosting (not provided due to hosting costs)

 ## 🌟 Overview
 RegexLab is a comprehensive web application designed to simplify and enhance regular expression testing, development, and sharing across multiple programming languages.